explosion/thinc/website/docs/concept.md

 ```

-Notice that the `sum_pool` layer's output is a different shape from its input.
+Notice that the `reduce_sum` layer's output is a different shape from its input.
 The forward pass runs from input to output, while the backward pass runs from
 gradient-of-output to gradient-of-input.
 This means that we'll always have two
 matching pairs: `(input_to_forward, output_of_backprop)` and